Afghanistan Pet Passport & Import Regulations

 Cats should be vaccinated against feline viral rhinotracheitis, panlieukopenia and feline leukemia.

-A USDA (or CFIA) accredited veterinarian must complete the Veterinary Certificate for Afghanistan within 10 days of entry.
+A licensed veterinarian in the origination country must complete the Veterinary Certificate for Afghanistan within 10 days of entry.

-A ticks and tapeworm treatment is not required prior to entering Afghanistan but is recommended due to availability of these products in the country.
+A parasite is not required prior to entering Afghanistan; but is recommended due to availability of these products in the country.

 Entering Afghanistan by Air